A Bag of PrettyLitter

 #6 Digestive Disorders

-You can tell that your cat has digestive disorders if, apart from smelly poop, they have the following signs:
+You can tell that your cat has digestive disorders if, apart from smelly poop, they have the following signs: vomiting, weight loss, flatulence, or chronic diarrhea.

 #7 Litter Choice

 Sometimes smelly poo doesn't mean that something is up with your cat.
 It could be pointing to problems with their toilet.
 There are several types of litter, such as clumping and non-clumping litter, and some are better at absorbing the smell than others.
-If you are sure it's empty and not yet time to change your litter, the only reason is its quality.
+If you are sure it's empty and not yet time to change your litter, the only reason may be its quality.

 If the litter your cat uses wasn't specifically labeled as unscented or odor-controlling, consider switching to a different litter brand.
 If it was, you can test its quality by buying a higher-quality litter and testing it out on your friend.
-Consider non clumping vs clumping cat litter, and any other variables that would impact when to change cat litter.
-If the foul odor reduces or stops, the quality of litter is the problem.
+Consider non-clumping vs clumping cat litter, and any other variables that would impact when to change cat litter.
+If the foul odor reduces or stops, the quality of the litter is the problem.

 Smelly cat poo could mean several things.
 Some of them are mild and don't have any effect on your cat, such as a poor cat litter choice, while some are serious and can be fatal, or at the very least uncomfortable, such as anal gland infections.

-To avoid the poop smell and still be able to detect any signs of illness, it would be best if you invested in a health monitoring litter, such as PrettyLitter.
+To avoid the poop smell and still be able to detect any signs of illness, it would be best if you invested in a health-monitoring litter, such as PrettyLitter.
 This silica cat litter traps odors and instantly eliminates moisture.

 Sources:

-1. Pet MD.
-What Should My Cat's Poop Look Like? https://www.petmd.com/cat/general-health/what-should-my-cats-poop-look-like
+1. Pet MD.What Should My Cat's Poop Look Like?https://www.petmd.com/cat/general-health/what-should-my-cats-poop-look-like

-2. Meowtel.
-What Your Cat's Poop is Telling You. https://meowtel.com/blog/post/what-your-cats-poop-is-telling-you
+2. Meowtel.What Your Cat's Poop is Telling You.https://meowtel.com/blog/post/what-your-cats-poop-is-telling-you

-3. Pet Perrenials.
-Why Does My Cat's Poop Smell So Bad?
-Causes And Remedies. https://petperennials.com/blogs/news/cat-sympathy-cards
+3. Pet Perrenials.Why Does My Cat's Poop Smell So Bad?
+Causes And Remedies.https://petperennials.com/blogs/news/cat-sympathy-cards

 Share:Facebook IconTwitter IconPinterest IconEmail Icon